department-of-veterans-affairs/va.gov-team/products/identity/Products/Secure Sign-in Transition/account-creation-user-flows-for-logingov-and-idme.md

 # Key findings

 ## Gaps in the user flow
-Summary: instances where the user needs to manually navigate to another page in order to move forward.
+**Summary:** instances where the user needs to manually navigate to another page in order to move forward.
 - Unclear eauth timeout error messages are overly technical and don't contain next steps.
 - The user needs to navigate manually to VA.gov after verifying their email for Login.gov.
 - [Link to detailed findings](https://www.figma.com/design/kjhHcpanHjaEGPcT7Oe5uC/User-flows-for-modern-CSP-account-creation?node-id=30-471&t=Wh11CihOhFh7Lcxm-4).

 ## Unclear UX
-Summary: unexpected friction in the user experience, including unclear interactions and content.
+**Summary:** unexpected friction in the user experience, including unclear interactions and content.

+- The same phone number I used to set up MFA failed to pass identity verification.
+Volunteers at in-person signup days confirmed through [Login.gov](http://login.gov/) Help Desk:
+    - User's name and phone # must typically match public records check
+    - If name on [Login.gov](http://login.gov/) account doesn't match phone accountholder doesn't match, it will likely get denied UNLESS user has had the phone for at a minimum 2 years (but sometimes longer).
+    -   Note: in  my case, I've had this phone number for 20 years and it failed to pass.
+    - Having multiple lines under varying names can also cause denial in verification.
 - When identity verification isn't successful on Login.gov, users who need to verify in person can do so at their local US Postal Service.
 To search for USPS locations, users are **required to search with all of the following fields** instead of just address or zip code.
   - Address
   - City